top of page

 Not true.

-Although the eoa and WRCEO's latest data on where EO is ‘trending’ [July 2025] puts the Professional, Scientific and Technical Activities sector on top (28%), Manufacturing (15%) and Construction (14%) are next in line.
+Although the eoa and WRCEO's latest data on where EO is ‘trending’ shows that the Professional, Scientific and Technical Activities sector is on top (28%), Manufacturing (15%) and Construction (14%) are next in line.
 The wider sector is thriving and diverse.

 'Employee ownership can work in all types of business, not just those that are consultancy or office-based,' Jeremy confirms.
 Telos JGA’s own client list backs this up.